gisehaag/FreeCodeCamp/README.md

-## FreeCodeCamp Chanllenges
+# FreeCodeCamp Chanllenges

-I found this amazing source of knowledge and I want to do every single challenge 🤓.
+<p>I found this amazing source of knowledge, and I want to do every single challenge 🤓.</p>

 I going to add to this [repo](https://github.com/gisehaag/freeCodeCamp) all my projects done.